theTrueMikeBrown/SimpleIdentityServerDoc/docs/getting-started.rst

 .. image:: images/left-panel.png
      :width: 180px

-Click on **manage** and import one of the settings file.
+Download the `zip file <https://github.com/thabart/SimpleIdentityServer/releases/download/1.0.0/Exports.zip>`_ which contains all the settings and extract its content into a new folder named *Settings*.
-They contain all the assets that you need to run the different examples.
+Click on **manage** and import one of them depending on your OpenId Provider nature :

-* :download:`Settings file of SimpleIdentityServer <download/export-simpleidserver.json>`
+* SimpleIdentityServer : import *Settings / export-simpleidserver.json*
-* :download:`Settings file of IdentityServer4 <download/export-idserver.json>`
+* IdentityServer: import *Settings / export-idserver.json*

 .. image:: images/import.png
      :width: 350px